dotnet/docfx/docs/designs/output.md

     }, {
         "siteUrl": "/dotnet/api/system.string",

-        // when `outputPath` does not exists,
+        // when `outputPath` does not exist,
         // use `sourcePath` relative to source docset folder to locate the file "sourcePath": "en-us/netstandard-2.0/dotnet/api/system.string.json"
     }]